sigmaai/self-driving-golf-cart/README.md

 Bon Voyage 😀

+## Simulation
+If you want to run the code inside the Carla self-driving simulator, please refer to this [documentation](./src/simulation/README.md).

 ## ROS
 This project is being developed using ROS.
 The launch files will launch the neccesary nodes as well as rviz for visualization.
 For more information on ROS, nodes, topics and others please refer to the [README](./src/README.md) in the `./src` directory.